 - A minimum of 25 observation hours of pre-professional clinical experience in the Keene State College Athletic Training Room

-After formal admission to the program, students must meet the following criteria to progress to each clinical course.
+Students must meet the following criteria to progress to each clinical course.
 Clinical Athletic Training I, II, Athletic Training Advanced Clinical, Athletic Training Advanced Practicum require the following:

 - Maintain a 2.5 GPA.